 1. Order from your local, independent bookseller

 Purchasing any book from local, independent bookstores benefits your local community and economy in a number of ways.
-Ordering Raising Dough in person, by phone, or through IndieBound (a project of the independent bookseller members of the American Booksellers Association) also encourages more indie bookstores to order and stock the book on their shelves.
+Order Raising Dough for pickup at your favorite indie bookstore, or through IndieBound (a project of the independent bookseller members of the American Booksellers Association).

 2. Order from Chelsea Green Publishing

-While these retailers may not offer the same social benefits as those listed above, they often offer books at a steep discount… though we are still concerned about the long-term costs of mega-retailers and consolidation on on not only the community of independent booksellers, but on the entire publishing industry.
+While Amazon may not offer the same social benefits as those listed above, they often offer books at a steep discount… though we are still concerned about the long-term costs of mega-retailers and consolidation on not only the community of independent booksellers, but on the entire publishing industry.

-That said, we understand that many of you are watching your budgets very closely, and these are usually the least expensive options… even if the longer-term costs to your community’s well-being might be higher.
+That said, we understand that many of you are watching your budgets very closely, and this is usually the least expensive option… even if the longer-term costs to your community’s well-being might be higher.

 4. Order the eBook